donhector/wsl2-setup/README.md

 Add:
 ```
 [wsl2]
-memory=3GB   # Limits VM memory in WSL 2 up to 3GB
+memory=8GB   # Limits VM memory in WSL 2
-processors=4 # Makes the WSL 2 VM use two virtual processors
+processors=4 # Makes the WSL 2 VM use that number of virtual processors
 ```

 See https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings for all options.